 Kit

-This is a list of items that I own that I generally find to be high quality, hard wearing, vegan and appear to be ethically produced.
+Here is a list of items that I own that I generally find to be high quality, hard-wearing and vegan.
+Many are made by small, US-based manufacturers, with the hope that the production is more just and ethical.
 They are not always the cheapest, but they serve me well and I consider them well worth the price.
+I started this list because finding legitimate reviews online is nearly impossible these days.

 Writing

-• Pen: I like to take handwritten notes for work.
+- Pen: I like to take handwritten notes for work.
 I usually go through a few composition books a year, which meant I was going through a handful of pens and refills as well, with all the waste associated with it.
 This waste was eliminated when I started using a fountain pen.
 I love my brass Schon DSGN Pocket Six.
 Since I have had it, I have not had to use another pen.
 I use a Kaweco squeeze converter and have been refilling it with Kaweco Midnight Blue ink (which is vegan!) using a blunt needle syringe.
 The pen does not leak, fits in my pocket and will outlast me if I can avoid losing it.
-I have a backup PEI (“Ultem”_) pen that I got from Aliexpress for about $20.
-It is also very good, but writes a little bit too wet for my taste.
+I have a backup PEI ("Ultem") pen that I got from Aliexpress for about $20.
+It is also well made and should last me a long time, but the nib writes a bit too wet for my taste.

-• Mechanical Pencil: I really appreciate my rOtring 600, but it is fragile and expensive so I only use it at home.
+- Mechanical Pencil: I really appreciate my rOtring 600, but it is fragile and expensive so I only use it at home.
 I carry a Pentel Graph Gear 1000 with me daily since the tip is retractable.
 Both pencils hold 0.7mm lead.
 I prefer 2B lead, which is softer and darker than the standard HB lead.
-It is great for writing under any condition.
+Pencils are useful when pens aren’t practical.

 Conveyance

-• Bike: I currently use a steel Univega bike, but dearly miss my Masi touring bike, which was stolen out of my garage a few years back.
+- Bike: I currently use a steel Univega bike that I got off Craigslist for free a decade ago, but dearly miss my Masi touring bike, which was stolen out of my garage a few years back.
 Steel bikes are heavy and I might have to move to aluminum at some point, but so far I can manage and it is very comfortable when riding in the city.
 I also ride bike share quite a bit since it avoids the risk of my bike getting stolen.

 Bags